OHDSI/Ariadne/README.md

 2. Edit the `.env` file to set your database connection details and API keys. **Do not commit this file to version control.**

-# Documentation

-Comprehensive documentation is available on the [Ariadne Documentation Site](https://ohdsi.github.io/ariadne/).

 ## License